 We wanted to give RCT's children and young people a great start in life so we put in place a Resilient Families Service and are seeing that families get the help they need at the right time.
-We have also seen fewer children subject to statutory intervention and fewer children re registered on the Child Protection Register (CPR) but there have been more children taken into the care of the Council.
+We have also seen fewer children subject to statutory intervention, fewer children re registered on the Child Protection Register (CPR) and slightly fewer children taken into the care of the Council.